KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 An entropic institution that improves its treatment of neurodivergent participants — adds accommodations, reduces overt punishment, increases stated inclusion — may reduce the coherence tax while leaving the institutional architecture unchanged.
 The institution still operates through competitive ranking, cognitive conformity as default, and sovereignty preservation as exception.
 The improvement is real but limited — \( \mathcal{S}_{\text{sh}} \) may decrease slightly, but the operative architecture remains entropically configured.

 Centropy-forward architecture requires building from centropic principles: sovereignty as default, architecture-inclusive design, generative function as institutional standard, selective permeability as boundary condition.
 These are not modifications to the entropy-forward architecture — they are its structural converse.

+Entropy-forward institutions possess structural inertia and will resist the emergence of centropy-forward alternatives through regulatory, economic, and cultural pressure.
+This resistance is not incidental — it is structurally predictable.
+The entropic architecture sustains itself through extraction; centropy-forward alternatives that reduce the extractable base threaten the architecture's coherence supply.
+The resistance is the immune response of an entropic system encountering a centropic alternative.

 ### 6.2 The Coherence Cost of Transition